gorhill/uMatrix/README.md

 ## Warnings

-#### Do not remove the `doc` rule!

-This rule is key for µMatrix to work smoothly.
-This rule did exists in HTTP Switchboard, however it was hidden from view.
-With µMatrix I decided to just give more control.
-So you could delete the rule `* * doc allow`, but this will render µMatrix much more difficult to use.
-I advise you do not delete it from your ruleset.

 #### Regarding broken sites

 µMatrix does not guarantee that sites will work fine: it is for advanced users who can figure how to un-break sites, because essentially µMatrix is a firewall which works in block-all/allow-exceptionally mode out of the box: it is not unexpected that sites will break.